nextcloud/documentation/user_manual/talk/talk_basics.rst

 .. image:: images/participant-menu.png

 Moderators can configure the conversation.
-Select ``Conversation settings`` from the gear menu of the conversation on the top to access the settings.
+Select ``Conversation settings`` from the ``...`` menu of the conversation on the top to access the settings.

 .. image:: images/open-settings.png